surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 21.11.0-b.1 =
+= 21.11.0-rc.1 =

-(2025/12/19) Added Schema StrikethroughPrice and removed SalePrice and ListPrice price types in price specification markup.
+(2025/12/20) Added Schema StrikethroughPrice and removed SalePrice and ListPrice price types in price specification markup (no longer supported by Google).

 = 21.10.0 =